Beth Reeves | LCSW-C, Clinical Supervisor

 Beth’s Therapy Style

 Beth utilizes EMDR (Eye-Movement Desensitization and Reprocessing) in conjunction with CBT (Cognitive Behavioral Therapy) and mindfulness with her clients.
 She encourages clients to be an active part of the change process.
+Often clients show tremendous progress with Beth’s solution focused approach.
 In addition, Beth enjoys using a variety of mediums during her sessions including art, music, and journaling.

 Clients report feeling comfortable and accepted when working with Beth.
 She brings a connection to her adolescent clients and is able to build rapport with them through her warm, empathic, and non-judgmental approach.
 Many teens who were once resistant to therapy have shared they enjoy working with Beth and feel relaxed and understood during session.
 Beth has also worked with families to help navigate various conflicts between teens and their parents, in order to foster positive family relationships and strengthen caregiver bonds.

-Beth currently works as a school social worker at the Foundation School in Gaithersburg in addition to The Woolf Center.
+In addition to The Woolf Center, Beth currently works as a Clinical Social Worker at TIRR Memorial Hermann (The Institute of Rehabilitation and Research) in Houston, Texas, working with individuals with acquired brain and spinal cord injuries.
 When Beth is not working, she enjoys a variety of interests focusing around art and fitness.
 She enjoys crochet, quilting, weightlifting, yoga, swimming, biking, as well as recreational flag football.